 The Lancefield-Cobaw fire investigation carried out by independent expert Murray Carter, Director of Western Australia's Office of Bushfire Risk Management, recommended improvements to the systems and processes of the Department of Environment, Land, Water and Planning (DELWP) that are crucial to the delivery of planned burning throughout Victoria.

-At the request of government, and in line with Section 64(1)(ca) of the Emergency Management Act 2013, IGEM provides independent oversight to ensure all recommendations from the Lancefield-Cobaw report are implemented and progress is publicly reported.
+At the government's request, and in line with Section 64(1)(ca) of the Emergency Management Act, IGEM provided independent oversight to ensure all recommendations from the independent investigation of the October 2015 Lancefield-Cobaw fire (External link) were implemented and progress publicly reported.

-In relation to Victoria’s bushfire fuel management program on public land, IGEM monitors government’s implementation of recommendations from the review of performance targets, in addition to managing the investigation and reporting of any future breaches of containment lines by a planned burn.
+In relation to Victoria’s bushfire fuel management program on public land, IGEM monitored government’s implementation of recommendations from the review of performance targets, in addition to managing the investigation and reporting of any future breaches of containment lines by a planned burn.

 Final Progress Report - August 2016